-- (c) Based on the nature of IP and its translation into product or company, revenue share will be decided.
-Hub will have the exclusive right to commercialize (license, repackage or sell) the IP for the life of the IP right available. - (d) Revenue sharing of the IP will be transparent and will be decided on a case to case basis by the IP committee and investment committee together with the mutual consent of the IP owners for maximizing returns for everyone. - (e) Sponsored strategic research projects which fall into the roadmap decided by Hub by entities other than Hub will lead to joint ownership of IP.
+- Sponsored strategic research projects which fall into the roadmap decided by Hub by (e) entities other than Hub will lead to joint ownership of IP.
 Hub will own exclusive rights to commercialize the IP.
-Participating entities can get nonexclusive rights to IP usage on a business model. - (f) Hub can also decide based on funding amount to give exclusive rights for IP which is time-bound to the Industry partners. - (g) Hub will take responsibility for the entire life cycle of the IP generated by Hub funding covering the filing for protection via patents, copyrights or trademarks and finding suitable licensees. - (h) In case of startup being formed out of the IP, License to IP and depending on the IP, there may be more than one startup formed and hub shouldn't favour one startup over other in access to IP.
+Participating entities can get non-exclusive rights to IP usage on a business model. - Hub can also decide based on funding amount to give exclusive rights for IP which is (f) time-bound to the Industry partners. - Hub will take responsibility for the entire life cycle of the IP generated by Hub funding (g) covering the filing for protection via patents, copyrights or trademarks and finding suitable licensees. - (h) In case of startup being formed out of the IP, License to IP and depending on the IP, there may be more than one startup formed and hub shouldn't favour one startup over other in access to IP.
 This along with ownership will be transferred to startup in lieu of equity, revenue or data sharing or a combination thereof.
-In case Industry partners are significantly participating in IP creation, they can be given participation rights in the startup being formed via AI studio or Hub Venture Fund. - (i) If the startup who is assigned IP gets closed before funding, IP ownership and IP rights goes back to Hub, which can further licence it out again. - (j) Hub can create special IP licensing policy for pre-existing startups in case they are collaborating in Hub projects in lieu of data sharing for innovation and research. - (k) In case Hub contributes significantly to IP creation along with pre-existing startup, it can take equity in lieu of transferring IP in exclusive fashion for a period of time via AI studio.
-Existing/prior IP at HI, in areas of relevance to the Hub, can be licensed to Hub for further commercialization with a revenuesharing agreement on a case to case basis on the exclusive model. - IP Policy will be updated each year by the IP committee with the approval of the Hub Governing Board.
+In case Industry partners are significantly participating in IP creation, they can be given participation rights in the startup being formed via AI studio or Hub Venture Fund. - If the startup who is assigned IP gets closed before funding, IP ownership and IP rights (i) goes back to Hub, which can further licence it out again. - Hub can create special IP licensing policy for pre-existing startups in case they are (j) collaborating in Hub projects in lieu of data sharing for innovation and research. - In case Hub contributes significantly to IP creation along with pre-existing startup, it (k) can take equity in lieu of transferring IP in exclusive fashion for a period of time via AI studio.
+Existing/prior IP at HI, in areas of relevance to the Hub, can be licensed to Hub for further commercialization with a revenue-sharing agreement on a case to case basis on the exclusive model. - IP Policy will be updated each year by the IP committee with the approval of the Hub (1) Governing Board.